RedHat-Middleware-Workshops/dayinthelife-integration/support/uninstall/RHPDS-uninstallation.md

 ## RHPDS Instructions

-This section describes how to uninstall this workshop in a RHDPS cluster that is running the integratly workshop.
+The section describes how to uninstall this workshop in a RHDPS cluster that is running the integratly workshop.

 1. SSH into the bastion server;

 2. Switch to root user: `sudo -i`;

-3. Clone the installer repo `git clone https://github.com/RedHatWorkshops/dayinthelife-integration.git`;
+3. Clone the integration repo `git clone https://github.com/RedHatWorkshops/dayinthelife-integration.git`;

 4. Get the master node url: `oc get nodes -o jsonpath='{.items[?(@.metadata.labels.node-role\.kubernetes\.io/master == "true")].metadata.name}'`;